livingdocsIO/documentation/content/guides/integrations/retresco.md

 The [Retresco](https://www.retresco.com/) integration uses semantic analysis and keywording to tag documents with relevant entities.
 These entities are then stored within a document's metadata and can be used to categorise documents.

+Please be aware that Retresco may need to enable an additional feature on your setup for the integration to work.
+The key feature required is the `rtr_payload` object in the Retresco `POST /api/entities` response.
+This object should exist when there are one or more entities in the `rtr_*` arrays in the response.
+If the object is not returned then please contact Retresco to upgrade your instance so that is compatible with Livingdocs.

 ## Configuration

 ### Server